Mayeu/awesome-open-source-organizations/contributing.md

 Make sure that you:

 1. Create one pull request per organization you want to add.
-2. Name each pull request with 'Add ThisOrganizations', example: 'Add Feedbin'.
+2. Name each pull request with ‘Add ThisOrganizations’, example: ‘Add Feedbin’.
 3. For each entry, you should provide:
    1. a link to the company page,
    2. how it was funded (see the legend), and a link to Crunchbase if applicable,